UnKnowNModder/EntityXScript/README.md

-# this is a test branch, of latest version 1.7.45, work is in progress.
+# this is a test branch, of development version 1.7.46, work is in progress.